Office of the Registrar

 Students Returning to UNCSA to Complete a Baccalaureate Degree

-Students who have completed the arts requirements of their bachelor's program and have a UNCSA GPA of 2.0 or higher in Liberal Arts required general education courses may transfer in their remaining courses provided it is within seven years of their last enrollment, and provided that they received a grade of C or higher in each transferable course from a regionally accredited college or university.
+Students who have completed the arts requirements of their bachelor's program and have a UNCSA GPA of 2.0 or higher in Liberal Arts required general education courses may transfer in their remaining courses provided it is within seven years of their last enrollment, and provided that they received a grade of C or higher in each transferable course from an accredited college or university.

 A student who has completed the Arts Diploma or Arts Certificate and satisfactorily completed all general education requirements with a GPA of 2.0 or higher, but was unable to graduate with a BFA or BM due to low SAT or ACT test scores, outstanding high school minimum course requirements, or unreported test scores may apply for readmission once they have reached the age of 24.
 In these cases, the student must enroll at UNCSA for a minimum of six credit hours of coursework in liberal arts courses and maintain a minimum 2.0 GPA in these courses from the date of readmission.